Bloody Omaha Mini Campaign,

 Having completed my first Hobby League army and played a couple of games, found I was missing building and painting an army.
 So back to D-Day: German it was last gaming night.

 With others in the club discussing Panthers and Tiger lists and their merits, I found the Stug Assault Gun Company calling out to me.
 So working on a 100 point limit I drafted up my first list.
+I have gone all out complete sections of StuGs and StuHs.
+I am planning on

 using the StuHs as an anvil in the centre of my army and using the StuG